-4. Marks and Credits distribution for B Sc in Textile Engineering
+4. Marks and Credits distribution for B.Sc. in Textile Engineering

-The distribution of marks & credits in various Definitions of Disciplines in the ordinance for B Sc Engineering Degree in the Department of Textile Engineering are given in Table-3 [Ref.
-The Rajshahi University Academic Ordinance (RUAO), 2013 for B Sc in Engineering Curriculum in Colleges/Institutes Affiliated with RU, Article no 6.1]
+The distribution of marks and credits in various Definitions of Disciplines in the ordinance for B.Sc..
+Engineering Degree in the Department of Textile Engineering are given in Table-3 [Ref.
+The Rajshahi University Academic Ordinance, 2013 for B.Sc. in Engineering Curriculum of the Affiliated Colleges/Institutes, Article no 6.1]